- 1 lb boneless beef sirloin steak

 Step 2 In 10-inch skillet, heat 1 tablespoon of the oil over medium-high heat.
 Cook beef in oil 4 to 6 minutes, stirring frequently, until no longer pink.
 Remove from heat; place beef in clean bowl.
 Cover and keep warm.

 Step 3 In another medium bowl, place shrimp and remaining taco seasoning mix; toss to coat.
 In same skillet, heat remaining 1 tablespoon oil over medium-high heat until hot.
 Add shrimp; cook and stir 2 to 4 minutes or until shrimp turn pink.
 Add beef back to skillet; heat to warm.

-Step 4 Meanwhile, heat boats as directed on package.
-Divide beef and shrimp mixture evenly among warmed boats.
+Step 4 Meanwhile, heat bowls as directed on package.
+Divide beef and shrimp mixture evenly among warmed bowls.
 Top with desired toppings.

 NutritionCalories230(Calories from Fat80),Total Fat8g(Saturated Fat2g,Trans Fat0g),Cholesterol110mgSodium450mgTotal Carbohydrate14g(Dietary Fiber0g Sugars0g),Protein23g;% Daily Value*:Vitamin A4%;Vitamin C0%;Calcium6%;Iron10%; Exchanges:1 Starch; 0 Fruit; 0 Other Carbohydrate; 0 Skim Milk; 0 Low-Fat Milk; 0 Milk; 0 Vegetable; 1 1/2 Very Lean Meat; 1 1/2 Lean Meat; 0 High-Fat Meat; 1/2 Fat; Carbohydrate Choices:1